littleosbook/littleosbook/segmentation.md

 won't use it.
 The GDT is shared by everyone - it's global.

 ## Accessing Memory

-Most of the time when we access memory we don't have to explicitly specify the segment we want to use.
-The processor has six 16-bit segment registers: `cs`, `ss`, `ds`, `es`, `gs` and  `fs`. `cs` is the code segment register and specifies the segment to use when fetching instructions. `ss` is used whenever the accessing the stack (through the stack pointer `esp`), and `ds` is used for other data accesses. `es`, `gs` and `fs` are free to use however we or the user processes wish (we will set them, but not use them).
+Most of the time when accessing memory there is no need to explicitly specify the segment to use.
+The processor has six 16-bit segment registers: `cs`, `ss`, `ds`, `es`, `gs` and  `fs`. `cs` is the code segment register and specifies the segment to use when fetching instructions. `ss` is used whenever accessing the stack (through the stack pointer `esp`), and `ds` is used for other data accesses. `es`, `gs` and `fs` are free to use however the OS or the user processes wish (we will set them, but not use them).

-Implicit use of segment registers:
+Below is an example showing implicit use of the segment registers:

 ~~~ {.nasm}
     func: